Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 ## How do I start?
 When you follow the steps and install the client, if you didnâ€™t download any model yourself beforehand, then the script would download a model automatically for you.
-The model is `Stable-Diffusion-v1-5`, an official model made by **StabilityAI**.
+The model is `Stable-Diffusion-v1-5`, an official model made by **CompVis**.
 And it is for general purposes, as in you can generate both realistic arts and anime arts.
 Though, if you mainly want to generate anime arts, I suggest you to download more dedicated models, such as [anything-v3.0](https://huggingface.co/Linaqruf/anything-v3.0/tree/main), or ~~shameless self promotion~~ [UHD-23](https://civitai.com/models/22371/uhd-23).
 After downloading the model (`.ckpt` or `.safetensors`), put them in the folder: `~\stable-diffusion-webui\models\Stable-diffusion`.